vvvm23/Distributed_Systems_Summative/README.md

 ### Use of Web Services
 The back-end server can connect to two external web services to validate and retrieve the longitude and latitude of the delivery post code.
 I use two external web services in case one is unavailable, giving some fault tolerance.

+I use postcodes.io and getthedata.com as my two web services